seasonSH/Probabilistic-Face-Embeddings/README.md

 + **Template Fusion and Comparison**
     We use IJB-A dataset as an example for template face comparison.
 Make sure you have aligned IJB-A images using the previous commands.
 Then you can test it on the LFW dataset with the following result:
     ```Shell
-    python eval_ijba.py --model_dir /path/to/your/model/directory \
+    python eval_ijb.py --model_dir /path/to/your/model/directory \
     --dataset_path data/ijba_mtcnncaffe_aligned
     ```
 + Note that in the original paper, I used Matlab to normalize the images, but this demo uses pure python implementation.
-So the performance could slightly be affected because of alignment.
+So the performance could slightly different because of alignment.
 To use Matlab alignment code, you can check ```align/face_align_demo.m```.

 ### Visualization of Uncertainty
 TODO